tbremer/gosling/README.md

     - Thunk (function returning function) [required]

 ### Request Objects
-Request Objects are the heart of Maitre's speed and simplicity.
+Request Objects are the heart of Gosling's speed and simplicity.
 They can be hand coded or passed through the `method` API reducer.

 ```javascript
 // Request Object